I562818/xsc-cap/README.md

 6. SQL syntax changes in procedure is not integrated ex: UPDATE FROM has to be changed to MERGE INTO, TRUNCATE statement has to be changed to DELETE FROM statement

-7. Flowgraph and Replication Artefacts Changes are not supported
+7. Flowgraph and Replication Artifacts Changes are not supported

 ## How to Obtain Support